Sol–gel process

 In materials science, the sol–gel process is a method for producing solid materials from small molecules.
 The method is used for the fabrication of metal oxides, especially the oxides of silicon (Si) and titanium (Ti).
-The process involves conversion of monomers into a colloidal solution (sol) that acts as the precursor for an integrated network (or gel) of either discrete particles or network polymers.
+The process involves conversion of monomers in solution into a colloidal solution (sol) that acts as the precursor for an integrated network (or gel) of either discrete particles or network polymers.
 Typical precursors are metal alkoxides.
-Sol-gel process is used to produce ceramic nanoparticles.
+Sol–gel process is used to produce ceramic nanoparticles.